wp-plugins/orbisius-child-theme-creator/readme.txt

 * Made the plugin more extendable (js).
 * Added another Save button near the theme and file dropdowns (for lazy people).
 * Added links to the Pro addon.
+* Added a nice global wait for all ajax calls.

 = 1.2.3 =
 * Tested with WP 4.1